We are open - safety is our top priority!

 Were you aware that there are several different kinds of orthodontic treatment methods available for you to choose from?
 While your dentist or orthodontist will help you decide as to which option is the best for you and your orthodontic treatment needs, it is important that you know what some of the most popular options are.
 Metal braces are the most traditional choice.
 They are comprised of metal brackets and wires that are adjusted over time.
 Ceramic braces work in exactly the same way as metal ones do.
 The biggest difference between these two types of treatment methods is that ceramic devices blend into the teeth, while metal ones don’t.
 Invisible braces are actually a system of clear plastic trays that gently move the teeth over time.
 This method is popular because they can be removed whenever a patient eats or drinks.

 Many of our patients come to us with the question, “How much do braces cost?”
 The total of your bill is determined by many different factors.
 These factors include your location, the complexity of your case and the treatment option pursued.
 Your dental insurance coverage will also factor into the amount you will owe.
 If you have dental insurance, contact your provider to determine whether or not you have coverage for orthodontic treatment under your plan.
 Our practice accepts a number of different insurance plans.
-We also offer payment plans and flexible financing options for our patients so that they can better afford orthodontic treatment.
+We also offer payment options and flexible financing options for our patients so that they can better afford orthodontic treatment.

 Depending on the severity of your case, it will take between one to two hours to have your braces put on by a dentist or orthodontist.
 Many patients report feeling soreness in the mouth for about a week after the procedure has taken place.
 This pain is typically relieved via the use of over-the-counter pain medication.
 If you continue to experience pain after a week has passed, contact our staff.
 You should also contact us if you are experiencing severe pain that can’t be controlled with over-the-counter methods.